Recover Deleted Typed Text on Android

 Execute in this order

-- Stay on the same screen or reopen the exact draft container immediately.
+- Stay on the same screen.

-Do these four moves first
+Do these four things first

 Match the loss to the closest tested guide